adam-sampson/LouisvilleShinyPractice/README.md

 # The Data

 Data was retrieved from the Louisville Open Data site.

-Data has been downloaded and is a snapshot in time of the most recent csv file available on 2018-11-02.
-The API was not used for this project because it is outside the scope of the example and would only serve to make the example more complicated.
+The API was used for metro services because it is the only data available.
+The Yelp information is a napshot in time of the most recent csv file available on 2018-11-02.
+This was done to keep the app as simple as possible.
+The goal is to make it easy to understand modularization in shiny apps and not how to collect data.

 - Metro services data is located at: [https://data.louisvilleky.gov/dataset/louisville-metro-services-lookup]
 - Yelp Data is located at: [https://data.louisvilleky.gov/dataset/yelp-data]